flowdas/typeable/docs/api/typeable.rst

    This is a type that represents a JSON value recursively.

-   You cannot create an instance, you can only type cast with :func:`cast`.
+   You cannot create an instance, you can only type cast with :func:`deepcast`.

    Values converted to this type can be passed directly to :func:`json.dumps` and :func:`json.dump` in the standard library.